 Specialist Pesce, 20 years old, is a 2011 graduate of West Haven High School in West Haven Connecticut.
 Upon graduation, he enlisted in the US Army and completed the rigorous Ranger training, the Army's elite force.
 On October 12, 2012, he was wounded with small arms fire in an engagement with Afghan rebels (his Sgt was killed), and sustained major injuries through his abdomen: he lost his spleen, a kidney, and shattered vertebrae that also damaged his spinal cord.
 He has no feeling below the waist.
 He recovered from surgery and wounds first at Walter Reed, then Tampa VA Center, and finally at Mass VA hospital.
 He is working on coming home to his family in West Haven once his parent’s home can be modified for wheel chair accessibility

-New York and raised over $50,000.
-The 2011 efforts supported three severely-injured servicemen: USMC Sgt.
+- The 2011 Tournament: USMC Sgt.
 Liam Dwyer of Litchfield, Connecticut; Army Pfc.
 Josh Budd of Cheshire, Connecticut; and USAF Tech Sgt.
 Joe Wilkinson of Troy, New York.
-They each suffered injuries in support of Operation Enduring Freedom in Afghanistan or Operation Iraqi Freedom. read more about these fine men on the 2011 Honorees page
+2011 Honorees page